PURE NEW YORK MAPLE SYRUP

 Once at 15% sugar we boil the sap in an evaporator.
 The evaporator has three sections, the back flu pan, the front finishing pan and the fire box.
 The concentrated sap starts in the back pan and is boiled over a pan that is shaped like an accordion for maximum surface area, it then progresses through to the front pan which has a serpentine shape and snakes its way to the draw off.
 Our evaporator is fired to about 950F using felled wood from our property.
 The maintenance of that temperature is integral to a continuous flow of syrup.
 We fire about every 3-5 minutes and burn upwards of 70 cord of wood per maple season.
 Syrup is 66% sugar and we determine that with the help of a thermometer and a hydrometer.
 The hot syrup pours into a draw off tank and is then filtered and packed hot into 40 gallon stainless steel barrels, labeled, dated and reopened as we need it.

 The sugar makers

 The two of us, Brian Ryther and Amy McKinnon, solely run every aspect of Mill Hollow Maple.
 Together we set up infrastructure, tap 6000 trees, haul and process sap into maple syrup.
 Once the maple syrup is made we bottle, brand and market the syrup.
 From the syrup we make maple candy, maple sugar and maple cream.
 We make our own signage, website and design all the packaging.
-Oh yeah, we also split all the wood we use to fire the evaporator.
+We also split all the wood we use to fire the evaporator.
+When I say we split all the wood what I really mean is that Warren Ryther, Brian’s father, splits most of the wood.
+We could not do this without his endless axe skills.
 You can find all of our products through our website, farmers' markets and retailers.
 We have a great source of pride in the hailed restaurants and businesses that rely on the consistently high quality and year round availability of Mill Hollow Maple.
 We look forward to being your source for maple.